diplodocuslongus/avar_imu_ros2/README.md

 # Allan Variance ROS2

+This is the original allan_variance_ros2 package from Autoliv-Research, tested on humble.
+Notes:
+- imu simulation doesn't work
+- requires imu_raw ros messages
+- won't work on jazzy
+- takes MCAP type of rosbag

 ROS2-port of this [ROS package](https://github.com/ori-drs/allan_variance_ros).

 ## ROS2 package which loads a rosbag of IMU data and computes Allan Variance parameters